 1. Prescription retinoid for treatment of Keratosis Pilaris

-Unless you have a contraindication to its use, prescription retinoids (think the treatment of acne, sun damage, wrinkles and photos ageing ).
+Unless you have a contraindication to its use, prescription retinoids (think treating acne, sun damage, wrinkles and photos ageing ).
 Vitamin A increases cell turnover and exfoliation of surface cells, so the chicken skin bumps flatten out.
 It takes 6 – 12 weeks to see the results and requires ongoing use.

 Unlike mechanical scrubs, chemical exfoliants do help.
 Either BHA, AHA or combinations of both to unclog your follicles.
-There are many exfoliant choices, and we stock Paulas Choice, Dermaenergy and Synergy.
+There are many exfoliant choices, and we stock Propraira and Dermaenergy peels.
 But here are some pointers to look out for in keratosis pilaris treatment with chemical exfoliants.
-(Starting with a clinic chemical peel can speed settling of the chicken skin bumps, see below.)
+(See below, starting with a clinic-strength chemical peel can speed exfoliation and clear the chicken skin bumps.)

 - Minimum 10% AHA concentration